 Short for electrically erasable programmable read-only memory, EEPROM is a PROM that can be erased and reprogrammed using an electrical charge.
-EEPROM was developed by George Perlegos while at Intel in 1978 and unlike most memory inside a computer, this memory remembers data when the power is turned off.
+EEPROM was developed by George Perlegos while at Intel in 1978 and unlike most memory inside a computer, it remembers its data without power.

 EEPROM was a replacement for PROM and EPROM chips and is used for later computer's BIOS that were built after 1994.
-Having a computer with an EEPROM allows a computer user to update the BIOS in their computer without having to open the computer or remove any chips.
+Having a computer with an EEPROM allows the user to update the computer BIOS without having to open the computer or remove any chips.

 Where is the ROM on a computer?